 - Claims in respect of estates arising from informal agreements and proprietary estoppel

-He has lectured on these topics to both regional firms and at local law societies.
+He has also lectured on these topics to both regional firms and at local Law Societies.

 - Member of the Editorial Board of The Conveyancer and Property Lawyer

 - Property Bar Association

 Qualifications & awards:

 - MA (Oxon), Hardwicke and Jenkins Scholar of Lincolns Inn (1982)